Cancer Moonshot℠ Blue Ribbon Panel

 Predict response to standard treatments through retrospective analysis of patient specimens.

 Create dynamic 3-D maps of human tumor evolution to document the genetic lesions and cellular interactions of each tumor as it evolves from a precancerous lesion to advanced cancer.

 Develop new enabling cancer technologies to characterize tumors and test therapies.

 The recommendations described in the BRP report emerged from the reports of the BRP’s seven working groups.
 These reports discuss the groups’ recommendations in detail:

 - Tumor Evolution and Progression Working Group Report

 - Precision Prevention and Early Detection Working Group Report

 - Cancer Immunology Working Group Report

 - Implementation Science Working Group Report

 These working group reports outline a total of 13 recommendations, which form the basis for NCI’s consideration of implementation.
 (A 14th recommendation was converted into a demonstration project.)
-For the purposes of the report submitted to the National Cancer Advisory Board, the 13 recommendations were combined into 10 as follows:
+For the purposes of the report submitted to the NCAB, the 13 recommendations were combined into 10 as follows: